abuiles/Ember.js-and-Ruby-on-Rails-Best-Practices/README.md

-# Prelude
+# Intro
-A bunch of Rails developers have started to pickup this awesome Ember thing.
-Though when we start to work on it, there is always the question on how to map equivalent functionalities.
-For example, how can I do a link_to in Ember?
-How do I handle relationships? etc.
+If you are a Ruby on Rails developer who is just getting started with Ember sometimes you would want to map equivalent Rails functionalities into Ember (e.g How can I do a `link_to`?)

-The Ember-Rails Style guide aims to be a community generated guide, collecting knowledge from all the Rails developers out there who have started to work with Ember.
+The Ember-Rails Style guide aims to be a community generated guide to make easier for Rails developers to get started with Ember.

+# Understanding Ember Concepts (WIP)
+# Rails Model to Ember Model.
+# Rails Controllers
+# Rails Views
+# Rails Helpers
+# Testing

 # Routes
 * Try to avoid nested routes